 The Company accepts Capital Market Risk through the second order exposure to policyholder unit funds (through fee income).
-This is part of the business model and at Global Risk Assessment Profile and Evaluation (GRAPE) level, this risk is accepted.

 Risk Limits for Capital Market Risk are set out in the Risk Appetite Statement.

 Foreign Exchange Risk

 Foreign Exchange Risk is the risk of loss resulting from adverse movements in currency exchange rates.